• Skip to primary navigation

 Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.
 (AMA Approved definition 2017).
 And whoever is practicing all these can be called a Marketing Specialist.

-While a lot of people might have an idea of what marketing is all about, most times they really can’t differentiate from a marketing specialist and marketing coordinator.
+While a lot of people might have an idea of what marketing is all about, most times, they really can’t differentiate between a marketing specialist and a marketing coordinator.
 Most people also may not know how to go about becoming a marketing specialist.

 For this set of persons and more, we’d be discussing ” What is a Marketing Specialist?
 Job Description, Pros & Cons, Salary”.
 And we hope that by the end of the article, you’d have understood the steps to take in the journey to become – become a marketing specialist.